binator/self/src/stream/readme.md

-Stream contains structure that can be used as Stream.
+Contains structure that can be used as Stream.